GalvanizeOpenSource/learn-to-code-intro-html/README.md

 * Download the tutorial files on this page within the zip file

-#### Download the files for this class:
+#### Download the file for this class:
 1. Go to https://github.com/GalvanizeOpenSource/Learn-To-Code-Intro-HTML
 2. Click on the button on the right-hand side that says "Download ZIP"
 3. Go to your downloads folder and double click on the .zip file to unzip it
 4. From Atom: File > open, select the folder and then click "Open"
 5. From Atom: If the file tree does not appear on the left hand View > Toggle Tree View -- this will show you the entire folder within Atom
-6. *Now if you already know some of what we're talking about,* open up the file in your browser -- `index.html`
+6. Open up the file in your browser -- `index.html`

-#### Alternative: Use CodePen to code for this course
+#### Alternative 1: Use CodePen to code for this course

-1. Go to codepen.io and click on the button `+New Pen`.
+1. Go to [http://codepen.io](http://codepen.io) and click on the button `+New Pen`.
 2. Focus on the window called "HTML".
 We'll work mostly in that one.
 Feel free to close the other windows.

+#### Alternative 2: Create an empty HTML file on your computer
+1. If you've already downloaded Atom, you can save an empty file called `index.html`.
+2. Open that file in your browser.

 Patience!
 Setting up your computer takes time and can be tricky, especially across platforms.